 Troubleshooting suggestions when you cannot connect Copper to your WiFi

-There are a few typical reasons a Copper device fails to connect to your Wi-Fi network.
+There are a few common reasons a Copper device fails to connect to your Wi-Fi network.

 - Your Copper unit needs a 2.4 GHz network to connect.
-Make sure the customer phone is connected to a 2.4 GHz network for initial gateway onboarding.
+Make sure your phone is connected to a 2.4 GHz network for initial gateway onboarding.

 - Make sure you have granted location permissions to Copper mobile.